SH-Xu/SH-Xu.github.io/index.md

-## Welcome to my personal homepage
+My name is ShuaiHan Xu.
+You can also call me Joshua or Josh.

-I am currently a student studying at QMUL for my MS degree.
+Currently I am studying at QMUL for my MS degree.

+### Contact

+Email: ec20865@qmul.ac.uk / 240495108@qq.com

-### Markdown
+### Interests

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I have a pretty wide interests in the field of data science.

+Mainly they are computer vision, graphics and data analysis.

 ```markdown
 Syntax highlighted code block